ozonostudio/skillshare/README.md

 ```
 ### UPDATE ---------
-- Added a way to resume download
+- Added automatic resume download
-- Added resume uploads to Telegram on the same Topic
+- Added automatic resume uploads to Telegram on the same Topic
 - If the choosed resolution doesn't exist the script look for the next lower resolution
 - If the subtitles doesn't exist, now download the default en-US subtitles to avoid error